arcayi/Deep-Live-Cam/README.md

-Deep-Live-Cam is compatible with webcam, video or an image
+## Deep-Live-Cam-NSFW
+Deep-Live-Cam-NSFW allows you to create deepfakes Live with a webcam or make deepfakes with a video or an image file.
+It works with one or two source faces.

 One face replaced with live webcam